mgile/django-linkedinauth/README.md

 settings.py
 -----------

-Add the following to your TEMPLATE_CONTEXT_PROCESSORS entry:
+Add the following to your TEMPLATE_CONTEXT_PROCESSORS:

     'linkedin_auth.context_processors.linkedin',

-Add the following to INSTALLED_APPS
+Add the following to INSTALLED_APPS:

     'linkedin_auth',